pts/luuzcat/README.md

   *de* are repeating (and nothing more found), but the compresses LZSS stream can indicate that the entire *bcdef* is repeating.
 * LZSS (also used by Deflate) wastes fewer bits on literals than LZW.
-* It supports separate Huffman tables for (literal bytes and LZ match lengths) ad for LZ match distances.
-These typically have different distributions, and it's also beneficial that the LZ match distances code is only used for a match (not for literals).
+* It supports separate Huffman tables for (literal bytes and LZSS match lengths) ad for LZSS match distances.
+These typically have different distributions, and it's also beneficial that the LZSS match distances code is only used for a match (not for literals).
 * Its window size of 32 KiB is larger than of most of the competitors (so it leads to better compression ratio), but still not too large so that a